danhof1/SoloLearn-thing/README.md

-# A project I made from the solo learn HTML Begginers course.
+# A project I made from the solo learn HTML Beginners course.